In this guide, we outline the pros and cons of aquaculture and fish farming.

 There can be practical problems with pond based aquaculture

-Some farmed fish need wild fish as feed, and it can be resource inefficient when considering feed to production conversion
+Some farmed fish need wild fish as feed, and it can be resource inefficient when considering feed to production conversion, or place pressure on wild fisheries

 The resource footprint of aquaculture can vary